samarthps29/reflections/README.md

 - Effortless Note-Taking: Write, edit, and organize your notes with ease in a distraction-free environment.
 - Quick Search: Find what you need instantly with a powerful and quick search functionality.
 - Customizable Styles: Express yourself with various text styles, making your notes unique and visually appealing.
-- Keyboard Shortcuts: Boost your productivity with a range of keyboard shortcuts for seamless navigation.
+- Hotkeys: Boost your productivity with a range of keyboard shortcuts for seamless navigation.
 - Full Authentication Support: Your notes are securely protected with comprehensive authentication support.
 Sign in to access your personalized space, and in case you forget your password, easily regain access using the "Forgot Password" feature.
 - Responsive Design: Enjoy a consistent and enjoyable experience across different devices.